 - Open your adhesive, attach the nozzle and as per the instructions, insert the canister into your caulking gun.

 - Pick your dado rail and apply the adhesive to the back of the panel areas that directly touch the wall.
 Be consistent with your application.
 Apply the glue across the entire stretch of the panel, do not apply in blobs.

 - Firmly, press the panel design onto the wall, ensuring you work along the length of the entire rail.

-- Excess adhesive may spill out the sides of moulding, don’t be alarmed, this is normal.
+- An excess adhesive may spill out the sides of the moulding, don’t be alarmed, this is normal.
 Remove the overspill with a spatula and damp cloth to ensure a clean finish across your walls.